lsst-sqre/nublado/docs/dev/plan.rst

   Making the user state object persistent even if they don't currently have a running lab will also reduce the risk of race conditions.
   The locking around multiple file server creation for a user should then move into the same structure.

+- Separate volumes from volume mounts, following Kubernetes, and give volumes names.
+  This will allow the same volume to be mounted multiple times and will clear up the problem where init containers appear to specify volumes but have to share them with the lab.
+  Verify that all volumes are used by either the lab or an init container and every volume references by the lab or init container exists.
+  Name PVCs after the human-chosen volume name (probably with a prefix) instead of autogenerating names.

 API changes
 -----------

-- Add more structure to the lab status rather than flattening user identity information, pod status, and lab specification into one flat object.
+- Add more structure to the lab status rather than flattening pod status and lab specification into one object.

 Known bugs
 ----------